 Item Description Send SMS on power up Activates/deactivates the sending of an SMS message automatically on power up.
 Send SMS on connect to mobile network Activates/deactivates the sending of an SMS message automatically when the router is connected to a mobile network.
 Send SMS on disconnect to mobile network Activates/deactivates the sending of an SMS message automatically when the router is disconnection from a mobile network.
 Send SMS when datalimit exceeded Activates/deactivates the sending of an SMS message automatically when the data limit exceeded.
 Send SMS when binary input on I/O port (BIN0) is active Automatic sending SMS message after binary input on I/O port (BIN0) is active.
 Text of message is intended parameter BIN0.
 Add timestamp to SMS Activates/deactivates the adding a time stamp to the SMS messages.
 This time stamp has a fixed format YYYY-MM-DD hh:mm:ss.
 Phone Number 1 Specifies the phone number to which the router sends the generated SMS.
 Phone Number 2 Specifies the phone number to which the router sends the generated SMS.
 Phone Number 3 Specifies the phone number to which the router sends the generated SMS.
 Unit ID The name of the router.
 The router sends the name in the SMS.
 BIN0 - SMS Text of the SMS message when the first binary input is activated.
+BIN1 - SMS Text of the SMS message when the second binary input is activated.

-Table 60: SMS Configuration
+Table 61: SMS Configuration